Cleyfson/poker-face/README.md

 # poker-face

-project developed in C++, for the discipline of data structures.
+project developed in C++, for the discipline of data structures at UFMG.

 The proposed problem was to implement a system that takes care of the decision stage of the round of a poker game.
 In this system, for a set of players, they should be classified in relation to the cards they have, defining in a round who would be the player with the winning hand and therefore the one who would win the bet.
 In case of a tie, there are criteria to resolve the issue.
 In addition, it is important to manage the amount of money that each player has during the game.